FlushedCrusher/FlashDeck/README.md

 * Document Sequence Diagrams for Application events

 ### Version 2.0.0 ###

+* Add mobile device support to UI
+    * Application should be usable via mobile devices
 * Add speech recognition functionality (Chrome Only)
     * User should be able to respond via voice
 * Add learn mode to application